A priori and a posteriori error estimates of a $\mathcal C^0$-in-time method for the wave equation in second order formulation: A priori error analysis

 \subsection{Abstract error analysis}

 Let~$\PihEcal: \HozOmega \to \Vh$ denote the elliptic projector defined as

-We have the following stability estimate for the elliptic projector~$\PihEcal$ in~\eqref{elliptic-projector}, which is a consequence of the Aubin-Nitsche technique: for any nonnegative~$s$ larger than or equal to~$1$, and possibly equal to~$\infty$, there exists~$\alpha$ in $(0,1]$ depending on~$\Omega$ such that
+We have the following stability estimate for the elliptic projector~$\PihEcal$ in~\eqref{elliptic-projector}, which is a consequence of the Aubin-Nitsche technique: for any nonnegative~$s$ larger than or equal to~$1$, and possibly equal to~$\infty$, there exists~$\alpha$ in $(1/2,1]$, see, e.g., \cite[Corollary~8]{Dauge:1992}, depending on~$\Omega$ such that

-Estimate~\eqref{elliptic-projector-L2-stab} holds true under the assumption of quasi-uniformity of the sequence of spatial meshes.
-This is the only occasion in the manuscript where local quasi-uniformity cannot be used.

-\begin{remark} If local quasi-uniformity is assumed, then we can still derive optimal error estimates in~$\h$; however, optimal error estimates in~$p$ are still an open problem to the best of our knowledge.
-For convex domains, \cite{Babuska-Osborn:1980} (1D) and \cite{Makridakis:2018} (2D and 3D) proved optimal error estimates in the $L^2$ norm under a suitable graded mesh assumption; however, their proof hinges upon proving a discrete inf-sup condition in mesh dependent norms based on employing several inverse inequalities, whence the estimates cannot be optimal in the polynomial degree.
-In~\cite{Muller-Schoetzau-Schwab:2017}, analogous results are derived based on Aubin-Nitsche tricks in 2D polygonal domains based on weighted norms. \end{remark}

 Recall that~$\Pcalpbftt$ is given in~\eqref{equivalent-definition-Pcalpt} and let

 We analyze a priori estimates of the following error quantity, which we spit into two contributions:

 We show an upper bound on a suitable norm of the two terms on the right-hand side of~\eqref{error:splitting}.
 We begin discussing the term~$\xih$.